Livermore Valley AVA: Viticulture

 Viticulture in Livermore Valley has flourished since the 19th century, with the Cresta Blanca Winery, founded in 1882, being one of the earliest, and well-respected vintner, being the first California wine to win an international competition with its initial 1884 vintage awarded the Grand Prix medal at the 1889 Paris Exposition.
 However, most valley vineyards were shuttered or ripped out during Prohibition except for the Concannon and Wente Vineyards who were limited to produce only sacramental wine.

 By the early 1960s, Livermore Valley cultivated the same amount of wine grapes as Napa Valley.
 Its viticulture achievements remained relatively unknown until Napa Valley gained international prominence at the Paris Wine Tasting of 1976 where California vintages were received top honors in the red and white wine categories by French judges.
 The unprecedented publicity highlighted Californian viticulture not only in the San Francisco Bay Area, but in Monterey, San Luis Obispo and Santa Barbara counties.
 Wente Vineyards has long been the largest producer in the Livermore Valley, making around 700,000 cases of wine annually with wholesale, tasting room and export sales.
 Established in 1883, it's now the oldest family owned winery in the United States.
 The other valley winery, Concannon Vineyard, was also established in 1883 and their vintages are nationally marketed with a tasting room for direct sales.

 The relatively obscure Petite Sirah grape produced Livermore's best historically known red wine, although the climate also produces interesting dessert wines as well as excellent Cabernet Sauvignon, Merlot, Sangiovese, and Rhone varieties.
 The original plantings of Sémillon and Sauvignon blanc were cuttings originated from Château d'Yquem, and those grapes still produce fine wine in the Livermore area.
 There is also a move afoot among the wineries in Livermore to specialize in Cabernet Franc, Chardonnay, Sauvignon Blanc, Merlot, Cabernet Sauvignon, and some other mostly Bordeaux varieties.
 Wine made from grapes grown in the Livermore Valley is eligible for the Livermore Valley AVA, San Francisco Bay AVA, and Central Coast AVA appellation of origin designations.

+The plant hardiness zone ranges from 9a to 10a.